 Check if you are affected with the 700 MHz coverage checker.
 If you are, then rescan your Saorview receiver.
 For apartments that receive Saorview via a communal aerial, please check with your management company if you are having difficulty receiving Saorview following the retune.

 I was told I am not affected but am now seeing messages on screen?

 This could be because your nearest transmitter isn’t affected but your aerial is pointing at an affected transmitter.
 Please call Saorview on 1890 222 012 or 01-2583540 to get help.

 I have rescanned but am still seeing the messages to rescan?

 This means that your nearest transmitter could be affected and your aerial or installation may need work.
+This can also happen if you receive Saorview using a box or TV that is not Saorview Approved.
 Please call Saorview on 1890 222 012 or 01-2583540 for advice.

 I have rescanned but now I am missing some channels.
 What do I do?

 Try a full rescan of your Saorview channels.
 If that does not restore lost channels, you may need to get your aerial changed to match the new frequencies.
 Please contact your local TV installer.